Strategy graphics

 Since the Campus Mental Health Strategy was implemented, a lot has been done to nurture a caring campus community.
 Most recently, we've worked with faculty, staff and students to create more community stories.
 We've co-created a national conference on post-secondary mental health and well-being.
 We've implemented the National Standard for Psychological Health and Safety in the Workplace.
 We've seen more students complete our Embedded Certificate in Mental Well-Being and Resilience, and so much more.

 Now UCalgary is ready to renew our commitment to the mental health and well-being of our community.
-We've been gathering data and consulting members of our UCalgary students, faculty and staff and have a draft of our new strategy to share.
+We've been gathering data and consulting our UCalgary students, faculty and staff to inform our new strategy.

 What we’ve heard